kendru/learn-cljs/content/section-5/lesson-30-capstone-5-notes.md

 _event_handlers/routes.cljs_

-1. Given a route to some note's edit view, return that note's data from state.
+1. Given a route to some note's edit view, return that note from state
-2. Always update the current route.
+2. Always update the current route
-3. When navigating to a create route, clear the form state.
+3. When navigating to a create route, clear the form state
-4. When navigating to an edit route, duplicate the corresponding note as the initial form state.
+4. When navigating to an edit route, duplicate the corresponding note as the initial form state

 Previously, this handler only updated the `:current-route` in state, but we just added conditional updates to be performed depending on the route.

-Now, let's go back to the note form and update it so that we display the appropriate labels and dispatch the appropriate save action based on whether the user is creating or editing a note.
-We will introduce an `is-new?` helper that checks the form data for the presence of an ID to determine whether it is a new note.
-We will then use this helper in the form itself as well as the submit button
+Now, let's go back to the note form and update it so that the appropriate labels are displayed, and dispatch uses the appropriate save action based on whether the user is creating or editing a note.
+We introduce an `is-new?` helper that checks the form data for the presence of an ID to determine whether it is a new note.

 ```clojure
 (defn is-new? [data]